juanjosevega99/technical-test-torre/README.md

 ![](/src/assets/static/demo-2.png)

 ### Notes
-At this point, things and logic are missing, you decide if you want to build a job that satisfies everyone.
+At this point, things and logic are missing, you decide if you want to making work fulfilling for everyone, with me.

 **I never stop learning to build the best product for Torre**